-A few days walking holiday down on the Dingle peninsula in early June and I managed to inveigle my travelling companions, Aiden and Brenda, to climb Carhoo Hill near the western entrance of Dingle harbour.
+A few days walking holiday down on the Dingle peninsula in early June and I managed to inveigle my travelling companions, Aiden and Brenda, to climb Carhoo Hill near the western entrance of Dingle harbour to reach Eask Tower.
 We had been able to see the edifice on top of the hill from back at the Conor Pass but my attempts to describe the structure met with puzzlement.
 "Its built of solid stone and its rounded at the top kind of like a silo and it has an arm sticking out...."
 "So its a statue" "No, its a beacon."
 When we finally got there, Brenda described it much more eloquently as "a big stone Dalek."

 It can be reached by branching left from the